 The Terms and Conditions and the accompanying Proposal or Engagement Letter shall be binding upon the parties hereto and their respective associated and affiliated entities and their respective partners, directors, officers and employees and successors and permitted assigns.
 Except as provided below, neither party may assign, transfer or delegate any of the rights or obligations hereunder without the prior written consent of the other party.
 KPMG may assign its rights and obligations hereunder to any affiliate or successor in interest to all or substantially all of the assets or business of the relevant KPMG practice, without the consent of Client.
-In addition, KPMG International to assist KPMG in performing the services hereunder.
+In addition, KPMG may engage independent contractors and member firms of KPMG International to assist KPMG in performing the services hereunder.